-38. CAPITAL RISK MANAGEMENT
+36. CAPITAL RISK MANAGEMENT

-The capital structure of the Group consists of debts, which includes the borrowings disclosed in note 28 and the obligations under finance leases, cash and cash equivalents disclosed in note 26 and equity of the Group, comprising share capital, reserves, retained earnings and non-controlling interests disclosed in consolidated statements of changes in equity.
-The management reviews the capital structure on a semi-annual basis.
-As part of this review, the management considers the cost of capital and the risks associated with each class of capital.
+The capital structure of the Group consists of debts, which includes the borrowings disclosed in note 27 and the obligations under finance lease, cash and cash equivalents disclosed in note 25 and equity of the Group, comprising share capital, reserves, retained earnings and non-controlling interests disclosed in consolidated statement of changes in equity.
+Management reviews the capital structure on a semi-annual basis.
+As part of this review, management considers the cost of capital and the risks associated with each class of capital.